NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 <img src="../fig/CDS_tab_datasets.png" width="80%"/>

 As you can see, it is important to know what you are looking for before starting to download datasets.
+And the best approach is usually to narrow it down as much as possible to avoid having to download unecessary data.
 We will see in the next section that the size of the datasets can also be an important criteria to take into account before starting downloading Climate data.

 ## Downloads data from the Climate Data Store